lnynhi02/coffee-sales-dp-docs/docs/index.md

 ## I. Design
 ### 1. Project Overview
-This project simulates the data system of a coffee shop chain, focusing on two main objectives:
+This project simulates a data system for a coffee shop chain with two primary goals:

-- Real-time product suggestion based on customer orders
+- **Real-time product suggestions** based on new customer orders
-- Daily batch processing to prepare clean and structured data for analytics
+- **Daily batch processing** for analytics-ready data

-The system is designed to support both low-latency business logic and large-scale analytical reporting by real-time and batch workflows.
+It is designed to strike a balance between *low-latency business needs* and *scalable analytical workloads*, using a hybrid architecture that includes both streaming and batch components.

 ### 2. Business Requirements
-##### Real-time Processing — Product Suggestion Logic
+##### Real-Time: Product Suggestion
 When a new order is placed, the system should evaluate whether it qualifies for a product suggestion.
 The following conditions must be met:

 - The payment method is *bank transfer*, and the bank is *ACB*
 - The customer is a *diamond-tier member*

-- If both conditions are satisfied, the system should suggest a product with a special discount
+If all conditions are met, a product with a special discount is suggested — different from those already ordered.
+We will assume that all product suggestions are accepted by customers.

-##### Batch Processing - Cleaned Data Store
+##### Batch: Daily Analytics Preparation
-The batch layer handles periodic data processing to prepare it for analytics and reporting.
-It includes the following stages:
+Each day, raw data is processed to support reporting and dashboarding.
+This includes:

-- Ingest: Extract raw data from the source systems into the data lake or staging area
+- Ingest: Load new data from MySQL into the lakehouse
-- Clean: Apply transformations to validate, filter, and standardize the data
+- Clean: Validate and transform the data
-- Store: Load the processed data into structured storage for further use
+- Store: Persist structured, queryable datasets for downstream tools

 ### 3. Data Source
 The data is divided into several CSV files and used as follows: